 - Volunteers may not access confidential student or personnel records and should respect the confidentiality of students.

 - Volunteers working with students must be within view of other APS staff members and avoid unsupervised, one-on-one student contact.

 Who should I contact if I have questions or concerns about my role as a volunteer or required volunteer training?
 Please contact the school you wish to volunteer directly.
 The list of school liaisons is available here.
-For concerns not addressed at the school level, contact Dawn Smith, the APS division-wide Volunteer Coordinator.
+For concerns not addressed at the school level, contact Dawn Smith, Volunteer, Partnership and Events Manager.
 She can be reached by email at email@example.com or by phone at 703-228-2581.